 The leading dimuon system is identified as a $Z$ candidate and required to have 70~GeV $\leq m_{\mu\mu} \leq$ 110~GeV.
 After discarding jets that overlap with either muon within their radii, we use the same jet definition and cuts as for the gluon-enriched sample.
-Events are further subjected to $\Delta \phi(j_0, \mu\mu) > 2$ and $\frac{|p_{T,\mu\mu} - p_{T, j_0}|}{p_{T,\mu\mu} + p_{T, j_0}} < 0.3$ where $j_0$ refers to the leading jet~\cite{CMS:2021iwu}.
+Events are further subjected to $\Delta \phi(j_0, \mu\mu) > 2$, ensuring that the selected events are dominantly two-body processes ($Z+j$) with minimal additional jet activity.
+We also apply a $p_T$ asymmetry cut $\frac{|p_{T,\mu\mu} - p_{T, j_0}|}{p_{T,\mu\mu} + p_{T, j_0}} < 0.3$ where $j_0$ refers to the leading jet~\cite{CMS:2021iwu}.
+This limits contributions from large QCD corrections associated with events where $p_{j1,T}\gg p_{Z,T}$ ~\cite{Rubin:2010xp}.
 For the {\tt DoubleMu} dataset, we require a firing \texttt{Mu13\_Mu8} high-level trigger, which is not prescaled.
 In all datasets, we select events where the leading jet has $p_T$ in the range $[50,80]$~GeV.
-In the two simulated datasets, we remove jets that are not assigned a parton match, which is the case for approximately 15\% of the jets in QCD MC and 3\% in DY MC.
+In the two simulated datasets, we remove jets that are not assigned a parton match, which is the case for approximately 15\% of the jets in QCD MC and 3\% in DY MC~(see Appendix~\ref{app:parton-matching} for further discussion).
 Finally, the parton labels are used to construct `pure' quark and gluon datasets from the QCD simulation which will facilitate supervised training.
 The number of events passing selection in each dataset is given in Table~\ref{tab:dataset-sizes}.